nasa-fornax/fornax-images/fornax-main/introduction.md

 ---
 # Latest Changes

+## TBD
+- Switch to using a separate environment for each notebook

 ## 05/04/2025
 - Fix openvscode-server by using jupyter-openvscodeserver-proxy instead of jupyter-vscode-proxy.
 - Update packages to the latest possible.